 Terramin plans to undertake mining on an owner/operator basis.
 Start-up capital costs are estimated to be approximately $25.6m (including initial underground development).

 A major concern for all stakeholders, particularly Terramin, is the impact a mining operation will have on the regional groundwater and possible effect on groundwater users.
 A study was commissioned with the assistance of specialist hydrogeological group; Australian Groundwater Technology (AGT).
 The groundwater study began with a review of all current and historical data relating to the regional groundwater and the Western Mount Lofty Ranges Water Allocation Plan.
-A groundwater and bore census is underway in co-operation with 37 local Landowners, which has included 58 bores to date.
+A groundwater and bore census is underway in co-operation with 37 local Landowners, which has included over 70 bores to date.
 Groundwater loggers have been installed in a number of bores to accurately measure the impact of pre-mining activities throughout the varying stages of the irrigation cycle.

 Other environmental work to date has included a flora and fauna study, which incorporated a field survey, conducted in October 2014.
 The study area was assessed for native vegetation cover, presence of flora and fauna species (including listed species) and key threatening processes (pest plants and animals), which will assist in describing the ecological environment.
 Additionally, a survey of habitat values of scattered paddock trees was undertaken.

 A total of 62 bird, 12 mammal, seven reptile and four amphibian species were recorded during the October 2014 survey.
 Ultimately, the study will help to inform Terramin of the potential impacts of mine construction and operations and develop appropriate measures to manage any impacts, as well as form a substantial element of the Environmental Protection and Biodiversity Act Referral.

 Noise, dust and traffic monitoring, and soil investigations have all been completed.